EWcode-LA/horiseonSEO/README.md

 # horiseonSEO

-Changed "webpage" in the <title> to Horisen
+Changed "webpage" in the <title> to Horiseon

 Correceted "Search-Engine-Optimization" and links all function correctly.